-1875 urn:epc:taq:[att=x01]:sqtin-96:3.0614141.112345.400

-1876 This is a tag with an SGTIN EPC, filter bits = 3, the hazardous material attribute bit set

-1877 to one, no user memory (user memory indicator = 0), and not recommissioned (extended 1878

-PC = 0).
-This URI might be specified by an application wishing to commission a tag

-1879 with the hazardous material bit set to one and the filter bits and EPC as shown.

-- 1880 urn:epc:raw:[att=x01][umi=1][xpc=x0004]:96.x1234567890ABCDEF01234567 1881 This is a tag with toggle=0, random data in bits 20_h onward (not decodable as an EPC), 1882 the hazardous material attribute bit set to one, non-zero contents in user memory, and 1883 has been recommissioned (as indicated by the extended PC).
-1884 urn:epc:raw:[xpc=x0001]:96.xC1.x1234567890ABCDEF01234567 - 1885 This is a tag with toggle=1, Application Family Indicator = C1 (hexadecimal), and has 1886 had its user memory killed (as indicated by the extended PC).
+- 1851 urn:epc:tag:sgtin-96:3.0614141.112345.400 - This is a tag with an SGTIN EPC, filter bits = 3, the hazardous material attribute bit set to zero, - no user memory (user memory indicator = 0), and not recommissioned (extended PC = 0).
+This - illustrates back-compatibility with earlier versions of the Tag Data Standard. - 1855 urn:epc:tag:[att=x01]:sgtin-96:3.0614141.112345.400 - This is a tag with an SGTIN EPC, filter bits = 3, the hazardous material attribute bit set to one, - no user memory (user memory indicator = 0), and not recommissioned (extended PC = 0).
+This - 1858 URI might be specified by an application wishing to commission a tag with the hazardous - material bit set to one and the filter bits and EPC as shown. - 1860 urn:epc:raw:[att=x01][umi=1][xpc=x0004]:96.x1234567890ABCDEF01234567 - This is a tag with toggle=0, random data in bits 20_h onward (not decodable as an EPC), the - hazardous material attribute bit set to one, non-zero contents in user memory, and has been - recommissioned (as indicated by the extended PC). - 1864 urn:epc:raw:[xpc=x0001]:96.xC1.x1234567890ABCDEF01234567 - This is a tag with toggle=1, Application Family Indicator = C1 (hexadecimal), and has had its - user memory killed (as indicated by the extended PC).

-12.3 EPC Tag URI and EPC Pure Identity URI
+12.3.
+EPC Tag URI and EPC Pure Identity URI

-- 1888 The Pure Identity EPC URI as defined in Section 6 is a representation of an EPC for use - 1889 in information systems.
-The only information in a Pure Identity EPC URI is the EPC - 1890 itself.
-The EPC Tag URI, in contrast, contains additional information: it specifies the - 1891 contents of all control information fields in the EPC memory bank, and it also specifies - 1892 which encoding scheme is used to encode the EPC into binary.
-Therefore, to convert a - 1893 Pure Identity EPC URI to an EPC Tag URI, additional information must be provided. - 1894 Conversely, to extract a Pure Identity EPC URI from an EPC Tag URI, this additional - 1895 information is removed.
-The procedures in this section specify how these conversions - 1896 are done.
+- 1868 The Pure Identity EPC URI as defined in Section 6 is a representation of an EPC for use in - information systems.
+The only information in a Pure Identity EPC URI is the EPC itself.
+The - 1870 EPC Tag URI, in contrast, contains additional information: it specifies the contents of all control - information fields in the EPC memory bank, and it also specifies which encoding scheme is used - to encode the EPC into binary.
+Therefore, to convert a Pure Identity EPC URI to an EPC Tag - 1873 URI, additional information must be provided.
+Conversely, to extract a Pure Identity EPC URI - 1874 from an EPC Tag URI, this additional information is removed.
+The procedures in this section - specify how these conversions are done.

-12.3.1 EPC Binary Coding Schemes
+12.3.1.EPC Binary Coding Schemes

-- 1898 For each EPC scheme as specified in Section 6, there are one or more corresponding EPC - 1899 Binary Coding Schemes that determine how the EPC is encoded into binary - 1900 representation for use in RFID tags.
-When there is more than one EPC Binary Coding - 1901 Scheme available for a given EPC scheme, a user must choose which binary coding - 1902 scheme to use.
-In general, the shorter binary coding schemes result in fewer bits and - 1903 therefore permit the use of less expensive RFID tags containing less memory, but are - 1904 restricted in the range of serial numbers that are permitted.
-The longer binary coding - 1905 schemes allow for the full range of serial numbers permitted by the GS1 General - 1906 - Specifications, but require more bits and therefore more expensive RFID tags. - 1907 It is important to note that two EPCs are the same if and only if the Pure Identity EPC - 1908 URIs are character for character identical.
-A long binary encoding (e.g., SGTIN-198) is - 1909 not a different EPC from a short binary encoding (e.g., SGTIN-96) if the GS1 Company - 1910 Prefix, item reference with indicator, and serial numbers are identical. - 1911 The following table enumerates the available EPC binary coding schemes, and indicates - 1912 the limitations imposed on serial numbers.
+- For each EPC scheme as specified in Section 6, there are one or more corresponding EPC Binary - 1878 Coding Schemes that determine how the EPC is encoded into binary representation for use in - 1879 RFID tags.
+When there is more than one EPC Binary Coding Scheme available for a given EPC - scheme, a user must choose which binary coding scheme to use.
+In general, the shorter binary - coding schemes result in fewer bits and therefore permit the use of less expensive RFID tags - 1882 containing less memory, but are restricted in the range of serial numbers that are permitted.
+The - longer binary coding schemes allow for the full range of serial numbers permitted by the GS1 - General Specifications, but require more bits and therefore more expensive RFID tags. - 1885 It is important to note that two EPCs are the same if and only if the Pure Identity EPC URIs are - character for character identical.
+A long binary encoding (e.g., SGTIN-198) is not a different - 1887 EPC from a short binary encoding (e.g., SGTIN-96) if the GS1 Company Prefix, item reference - with indicator, and serial numbers are identical. - The following table enumerates the available EPC binary coding schemes, and indicates the - 1890 limitations imposed on serial numbers.